BLACKTAIL MOUNTAIN TRAIL #292

 DESCRIPTION:

 Trail #292 starts out moderately steep, up thru a thick forest with several benches that allow a bit of rest before climbing again.
 The higher you get on this trail, the more open spaces occur.
+At about 1.6 miles, you have an option to stay on the USFS trail, or walk up a ridge where a fire burned years ago.
+This route is warmer on cold days, where the USFS trail is in the trees on hot sunny days.
 Closer to the summit, the trees thin, and a meadows or two allows for views and wildflowers.
 Huckleberries flank the trail on the upper slopes.
 As you get closer the the summit, the views west open up.
-Within a 10 or 15 minutes, the trail turns to light rock hopping, then you are on top.
+Within 10 or 15 minutes, the trail turns to light rock hopping, then you are on top.
 And the views are spectacular.
-Off to the east and SE, the full length of the American Selkirks is your view.
+Off to the E and SE, the full length of the American Selkirks is your view.

 And what a view it is.